Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2019-07-03-write_math.md

 ---
 layout: post
-title: Writing equations in Jeklly
+title: Writing equations in Jekyll
 date: 2019-07-04
+categories: jekyll
+description: From MathJax to KaTex, this post provides a hands-on tutorial to implement automatic equation generation for Jekyll.
 tags: Blog
-categories: jekyll
 ---

 Writing [$$\LaTeX$$] on Jeklly is not hard, but it can be tricky.
 After some light surfing on the internet, I found what works for me.